Sarah E lester, PI

 Jenn is broadly interested in complex interactions, feed-backs, and dependencies between human and coastal marine systems.
 Her dissertation seeks to understand the spatial dynamics of ecosystem service delivery in seagrass meadows along the Florida Gulf coast.
-Prior to starting this fall, Jennifer earned a B.Sc. in marine sciences in 2010 and a double M.Sc. in marine biology and marine policy in 2014 from the University of Maine.
+Prior to starting in fall of 2017, Jennifer earned a B.Sc. in marine sciences in 2010 and a double M.Sc. in marine biology and marine policy in 2014 from the University of Maine.
 She also worked as a fisheries biologist at NOAA's Northeast Fisheries Science Center and then as a research technician and lab manager in labs of Dr. Sarah Lester and Dr. Andrew Rassweiler (Biological Sciences) at FSU.

 eLIZABETH "BESS" rUFF, PhD student

 Bess uses GIS and participatory mapping techniques to inform and design comprehensive marine management strategies that address both conservation objectives and human activities.
 She has conducted survey work for a variety of marine spatial planning projects in the Caribbean and, prior to FSU, provided research support as a graduate fellow for the Sustainable Fisheries Group.
 Bess graduated from Washington & Lee University with a B.A. in economics and earned a master’s degree from the Bren School of Environmental Science & Management at the University of California Santa Barbara, where she specialized in conservation planning as well as coastal and marine resource management.